 The Solution:

 It’s about finding the right balance.
-Don’t toss referrals out the window, but don’t put all your eggs in that basket either.
-To broaden your horizons and reel in more leads, consider mixing in other lead generation tactics like email marketing, telemarketing, and content marketing.
+While use those referrals because let us be real, we cannot deny the advantages.
+But mix it up with other B2B sales lead generation techniques.
+To broaden your horizons and reel in more quality leads, consider mixing in other lead generation tactics like email marketing, telemarketing, and content marketing.

 In the B2B world, attending industry conferences and offering free product samples can help you gain warm leads.
 You’d be amazed at how many procurement bigwigs are on the hunt for such opportunities.